anoma/namada/tech-specs/src/explore/design/pos.md

 - `pipeline_length`: Pipeline length in number of epochs, default `2`
 - `unboding_length`: Unbonding duration in number of epochs, default `6`
 - `votes_per_token`: Used in validators' voting power calculation
+- `block_proposer_reward`: Amount of tokens rewarded to a validator for proposing a block
+- `block_vote_reward`: Amount of tokens rewarded to each validator that voted on a block proposal

 ## Storage